Destineo/docs-odc/src/eap/building-apps/use-ai/configure-data-source/intro.md

 Here’s some best practices for preparing the content for use with the AI model:

 * Use .md or .txt files.
 You can also use pdf files.
-*[Process](https://learn.microsoft.com/en-us/azure/search/cognitive-search-concept-image-scenarios)  the images to make it searchable.
+*[Process](https://learn.microsoft.com/en-us/azure/search/cognitive-search-concept-image-scenarios)  the images to make them searchable.
 * Keep each file under a maximum size limit of 16 MB.
 * Aim for smaller files not only in size but also in content.
 * Divide content into chunks, aiming for approximately 2 to 3 pages per file.